 Dubcon is where consent is uncertain, and Noncon is where consent is definitively absent.
 But it’s different from rape because it applies to many things besides sex.

 Ruts: Ruts can sometimes be used to excuse aggressive sexual behavior.
 The sex during a rut tends to be violent and expressive, making it dangerous for their partners.
-Some people are into rough stuff and pain kinks, but the issue here is that the ruts tend to strip away the Alphas’ control, which means they can’t guarantee their partner’s safety.
+Some people are into the rough stuff and pain kinks, but the issue here is that the ruts tend to strip away the Alphas’ control, which means they can’t guarantee their partner’s safety.
 It’s up to the world-building whether or not that happens, so keep that in mind.

-Dark Omegaverse: Darker versions of the Omegaverse treat omega like garbage.
+Dark Omegaverse: Darker versions of the Omegaverse treat Omega like garbage.
 This population is turned into baby makers and sex slaves in these versions.
 Usually, in these worlds, the Omegas don’t have to consent to be bonded or marked, and they’re the property of their Alpha.

 Based on the physiology of our world, Omega men, Alpha women, and any other characters who don’t fit into those neat boxes would qualify as intersex.
 There’s not a problematic element to all of these characters being intersex.